otvin/compiler2/README.md

 ### Unit tests

-Compiler2 currently passes 209 unit tests, including 46 of the 60 unit tests created for Compiler, plus an additional test which represented the one known bug from Compiler.
+Compiler2 currently passes 218 unit tests, including the 48 (of 60) unit tests created for Compiler which did not use Concat() and an additional test which represented the one known bug from Compiler.
 You can execute the unit test suite by running:

 ```python3 compiler_test.py```